Example-Driven Intent Prediction with Observers: Introduction

 Task-oriented dialog systems aim to satisfy a user goal in the context of a specific task such as booking flights \citep{hemphill-etal-1990-atis}, providing transit information \citep{raux2005let}, or acting as a tour guide \citep{budzianowski2018multiwoz}.
 Task-oriented dialog systems must first \textit{understand} the user's goal by extracting meaning from a natural language utterance.
 This problem is known as \textit{intent prediction} and is a vital component of task-oriented dialog systems \citep{hemphill-etal-1990-atis,coucke2018snips}.
 Given the vast space of potential domains, a key challenge of dialog systems research is to effectively and efficiently adapt to new domains \citep{rastogi2019towards}.
 Rather than adapting to new domains by relying on large amounts of domain-specific data, a scalable paradigm for adaptation necessitates the development of generalizable models that perform well in few-shot settings \citep{casanueva2020efficient,dialoglue}.

-The large-scale pre-training of BERT \citep{devlin2018bert} makes it a strong model for natural language understanding tasks \citep{wang2018glue}, including intent prediction \citep{chen2019bert,castellucci2019multi}.
-However, recent work has shown that leveraging dialog specific pre-trained models such as \textsc{ConveRT} \citep{henderson2019convert,casanueva2020efficient} or \textsc{ConvBERT} \citep{dialoglue} obtain better results, particularly in few-shot settings.
-To better address the challenge of domain adaptation, we aim to enhance the generalizability of intent prediction models through \textbf{(1)} example-driven training and \textbf{(2)} observers.
+The task of intent prediction can be characterized as a two step process: (1) \textbf{representation} (mapping a natural language utterance to a semantically meaningful representation) and (2) \textbf{prediction} (inferring an intent given a latent representation).
+These two steps are complementary and interdependent, thereby necessitating that they be jointly improved.
+Therefore, to enhance the domain adaptation abilities of intent classification systems we propose to (1) improve the representation step through \textbf{observers} and (2) improve the prediction step through \textbf{example-driven training}.

+While BERT \citep{devlin2018bert} is a strong model for natural language understanding tasks \citep{wang2018glue}, prior work has found a significant amount of BERT's attention is attributed to the \textit{[CLS]} and \textit{[SEP]} tokens, though these special tokens do not attribute much attention to the words of the input until the last layer \citep{clark2019does,kovaleva2019revealing}.
+Motivated by the concern that attending to these tokens is causing a dilution of representations, we introduce \textbf{observers}.
+Rather than using the latent representation of the \textit{[CLS]} token, we instead propose to have tokens which \textit{attend to the words of the input} but \textit{are not attended to}.
+In this manner, we disentangle BERT's attention with the objective of improving the semantic content captured by the utterance representations.

 A universal goal of language encoders is that inputs with similar semantic meanings have similar latent representations \citep{devlin2018bert}.
 To maintain consistency with this goal, we introduce \textbf{example-driven training} wherein an utterance is classified by measuring similarity to a set of examples corresponding to each intent class.
-While standard approaches implicitly capture the latent space to intent class mapping in the learned weights (i.e., through a classification layer), example-driven training makes this mapping an explicit non-parametric process that reasons over a set of examples.
-By maintaining consistently with the universal goal of language encoders and explicitly reasoning over the examples, we hypothesize that example-driven training will better generalize to unseen intents and domains.
+While standard approaches implicitly capture the latent space to intent class mapping in the learned weights (i.e., through a classification layer), example-driven training makes the prediction step an explicit non-parametric process that reasons over a set of examples.
+By maintaining consistency with the universal goal of language encoders and explicitly reasoning over the examples, we demonstrate improved generalizability to unseen intents and domains.

-Prior work has found a significant amount of BERT's attention is attributed to the \textit{[CLS]} and \textit{[SEP]} tokens, while these special tokens do not attribute much attention to the words of the input until the last layer \citep{clark2019does,kovaleva2019revealing}.
-Motivated by the concern that attending to these special tokens is causing a dilution of representations, we introduce \textbf{observers}.
-Rather than using the latent representation of the \textit{[CLS]} token, we instead propose to have tokens which \textit{attend to the words of the input} but \textit{are not attended to}.
-In this manner, we disentangle BERT's attention with the objective of improving the semantic content captured by the utterance-level latent representations.